Areas of Expertise

 Miguel I. Gómez is Associate Professor at the Charles H. Dyson School of Applied Economics and Management.
 He is a Fellow of the David R. Atkinson Center for a Sustainable Future at Cornell University.
-He is Affiliate Faculty at the School of Management at Universidad de Los Andes, Bogotá.

 I concentrate my research program on two interrelated areas under the umbrella of food marketing and distribution: